Infiteri/CorePlusPlus3D/Docs/AboutUserData.md

 If the data needs to be reset to another thing use "Engine::RegenerateUserData", this will reset the user data to the thing thats passed in.

 BTW: If the user data is read and written to, Engine::RegenerateUserData is not necessary, in fact is actually bad.
-As long as the structure stays the same (doesn't change from "MyGameData" to something else), then Engine::RegenerateUserData is pointless and slow/
+As long as the structure stays the same (doesn't change from "MyGameData" to something else), then Engine::RegenerateUserData is pointless and slow